-Fly fishing is a challenge and a skill which takes time to ‘master’.
-I say master in inverted commas because in all my years as an angler, I've never spoken to any fly angler that ever referred to themselves as a master of the craft.
+Fly fishing is arguably the most challenging, and satisfying, form of fishing and can take considerable time and practice to ‘master’.
+That said, in all my years as an angler, I've never spoken to a fly angler that referred to themselves as a master of the craft.

 Getting started fly fishing

 It is incredibly important to learn the right techniques early on to prevent bad habits forming; much like driving a car.
 Many budding enthusiasts book a one-on-one fly fishing lesson at a stocked impoundment.
 These usually cover an introduction to fly fishing principles, basic casting techniques and many other aspects that will improve your chances of success.
 Learning from a guide will fast-track your learning process and help eliminate any bad habits from the outset.